apalache-mc/apalache/docs/src/idiomatic/007if-then-else.md

 ## Description

-TLA+ provides an `IF-THEN-ELSE` operator, and it can be pretty tempting to use it for flow control as it's done in procedural programming.
+TLA+ provides an `IF-THEN-ELSE` operator, and it can be pretty tempting to use it for flow control, as it's done in procedural programming.
 However, TLA+ is about transitions over a state machine, and a transition-defining action declared with `IF-THEN-ELSE` can be more complex than 2 actions declared without it.
-Considering that any expression in the form `IF b THEN x ELSE y` with `x` and `y` being booleans (and most TLA+ expressions are booleans) can be rewritten as `(b /\ x) \/ (!b /\ y)`, there's a pattern we can apply to get rid of some potentially troubled `IF-THEN-ELSE` definitions.
+Considering that any expression of the form `IF b THEN x ELSE y`, where `x` and `y` are Booleans, can be rewritten as `(b /\ x) \/ (~b /\ y)`, there's a pattern we can apply to get rid of some potentially troublesome `IF-THEN-ELSE` definitions.

-The `IF-THEN-ELSE` operator can be used either to define a value or to branch some action as a sort of flow control.
-Defining values with `IF-THEN-ELSE` is common practice and is similar to the use of `IF` expressions on declarative programming languages.
+The `IF-THEN-ELSE` operator can be used either to define a value, or to branch some action as a sort of flow control.
+Defining values with `IF-THEN-ELSE` is common practice and is similar to the use of `IF` expressions in declarative programming languages.
 However, flow control in TLA+ can be done naturally by behavior definition through actions, making the use of `IF-THEN-ELSE` for flow control unnecessary.
-This idiom aims to clarify different usages of `IF-THEN-ELSE` expressions keeping in mind the TLA+ essence of declaring actions to define sets of transitions.
+This idiom aims to clarify different usages of `IF-THEN-ELSE` expressions, keeping in mind the TLA+ essence of declaring actions to define transitions.

 ## When to use `IF-THEN-ELSE`

 ### When the result is not Boolean

 When the `IF-THEN-ELSE` expression doesn't evaluate to a boolean value, it cannot be rewritten using boolean operators, so this idiom doesn't apply.
+For example:

 ```tla
 SafeDiv(x, y) == IF y /= 0 THEN x/y ELSE 0